RidhimaSharma1/Classification/README.md

 **HR analytics uses employee data to improve talent management and business outcome.**

 In this python script, Analytics Vidhya Jobathon dataset has been used to predict the attrition of employees.
-In this script we have used classification technique to predict if an employee is likely to leave the company.
+In this script we have used classification technique to predict if an employee is likely to leave the company.<br/>
 The features which has been considered in this model are:<br/>
 a) Date of Joining<br/>
 b) City<br/>